 Scholarly Commons Citation

 Brown Weiss, Edith, "Voluntary Commitments as Emerging Instruments in International Environmental Law" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1649.
+1649.